anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 You can either use the UI or the CLI to copy files from your local machine to DBFS.
 For detailed instructions, see the respective subsections below.

-In this tutorial, we will use "income dataset" and an accompanying pre-defined workflow.
+In this tutorial, we will use the "income dataset" and an accompanying pre-defined workflow.

 You can obtain these files by cloning the _Anovos_ GitHub repository:

-**Imporant Note:** You need to use example dataset (income dataset) and accompanying pre-defined workflow configuration files etc. from the same Anovos version which you have used in _`Step 1.1: Installing Anovos on Azure Databricks`_.
+💡 _Note that you need to use the dataset version and workflow configuration files from the same _Anovos_ version_ _that you have set up in Step 2.1._
-Sometimes PyPI (pip install anovos) version is older than the latest version on github.
+   _Sometimes the version on PyPI that you obtain when running `pip install anovos` version is older than the latest_ _development version on GitHub._

 ```shell
 git clone https://github.com/anovos/anovos.git